nospaceships/node-net-ping/README.md

 [nodejs]: http://nodejs.org "Node.js"
 [npm]: https://npmjs.org/ "npm"

+# Network Protocol Support

+This module supports IPv4 using the ICMP, and IPv6 using the ICMPv6.

 # Error Handling

 Each request exposed by this module (currently only `pingHost()`) requires a